 The bootstrap is a powerful and increasingly utilized method for obtaining confidence intervals and performing statistical inference.
 Despite this, results validating the bootstrap for the quasi-maximum likelihood estimator (QMLE) or generalized method of moments (GMM) estimator have previously been available only under restrictive assumptions, such as stationarity and limited memory.
-A main goal here is thus to establish the bootstrap's first order asymptotic validity in the framework of Gallant and White (1988) and Pötscher and Prucha (1991): extremum estimators for nonlinear dynamic models of stochastic processes near epoch dependent (NED) on an underlying mixing process.
+A main goal of this paper is thus to establish the bootstrap's first order asymptotic validity in the framework of Gallant and White (1988) and Pötscher and Prucha (1991): extremum estimators for nonlinear dynamic models of stochastic processes near epoch dependent (NED) on an underlying mixing process.
 We treat primarily QML estimators for concreteness and because there are fewer results in this area.
-See Corradi and Swanson (2001) for a treatment of GMM estimation that draws on the results provided here.

 We apply our results to the moving blocks bootstrap (MBB) of Künsch (1989) and Liu and Singh (1992).
-Here, this involves resampling blocks of the quasi-log-likelihood values.
+Similar results hold for the stationary bootstrap of Politis and Romano (1994) (see Gonçalves and White, 2000).
+In the context of (possibly misspecified) nonlinear dynamic models, the bootstrap QMLE involves resampling blocks of the quasi-log-likelihood values.
 With misspecified models, the associated scores are generally dependent, justifying our use of block bootstrap methods.

 Results for bootstrapping extremum estimators are available for special cases.
 For example, Hahn (1996) shows first order asymptotic validity of Efron's bootstrap for GMM with i.i.d. data.
 Hall and Horowitz (1996) give asymptotic refinements for bootstrapped GMM estimators with stationary ergodic data.
-Andrews (2001) extends their results, establishing higher-order improvements of k-step bootstrap estimators (see Davidson and MacKinnon (1999)) for nonlinear extremum estimators, including GMM and ML.
-Both Hall and Horowitz (1996) and Andrews (2001) take the moment conditions defining the estimator to be uncorrelated after finitely many lags, obviating use of HAC covariance estimators.
+Andrews (2002) extends their results, establishing higher-order improvements of k-step bootstrap estimators (see Davidson and MacKinnon (1999)) for nonlinear extremum estimators, including GMM and ML.
+Both Hall and Horowitz (1996) and Andrews (2002) take the moment conditions defining the estimator to be uncorrelated after finitely many lags, obviating use of HAC covariance estimators.
 For stationary mixing processes, Inoue and Shintani (2001) prove asymptotic refinements for GMM applied to linear models where the defining moment conditions have unknown covariance.

-Here, we do not attempt asymptotic refinements.
+Here, we do not attempt to prove asymptotic refinements.
 Instead, we prove the consistency of the block bootstrap estimator of the QMLE sampling distribution for a broad class of models and data generating processes.
 Specifically, we avoid stationarity and restrictive memory conditions, and show that the block bootstrap distribution of the QMLE converges weakly to the distribution of the QMLE.
 Thus, bootstrap confidence intervals have correct asymptotic coverage probability.
 An important bootstrap application is hypothesis testing.
 We show first order asymptotic validity for new bootstrap Wald and LM tests.
 The asymptotic validity of the percentile-t test follows from that of the Wald test, justifying use of MBB to construct percentile-t confidence intervals.